Sheffield Postgraduate Scholarships

 - Domiciled in the UK or European Union (EU) and not charged international rate fees.

-- Not already qualified at masters level.
+- Not already qualified at masters level, or higher.

 - Must be self funding - courses fully funded by the NHS or the Initial Teacher Training bursary, or courses that are eligible for undergraduate funding such as integrated masters are not eligible.